-This part of the GWRC's own reporting clearly establishes that none of the measures aimed at the Mangaroa Valley, Akatarawa Valley and other farming communities are justified.
-It shows that the proposed measures will achieve little at an unquantified but no doubt substantial cost.
+This part of the GWRC's own reporting clearly establishes that none of the measures aimed at the Mangaroa Valley and Akatarawa Valley farming community are justified.
+It shows that the proposed measures will achieve little at an unquantified cost.